BackupNerd/Backup-Scripts/README.md

 ### In no event shall SolarWinds or any other party be liable for damages arising out of the use of or inability to use the sample scripts.

 ### Please review, test and understand any scripts you download before implementing them in production!

-## TO DOWNLOAD FILES click the green ( CODE button ) to download the entire Script Repository as a single .ZIP file.

 ### Non Backup Specific ###